 To read more patient testimonials, click here!

-Is There Any Recovery Required After Sclerotherapy for Spider Veins?
+What Is The Recovery Like After Sclerotherapy For Spider Veins?

 If Dr. Lee injects a number of spider veins, she’ll likely have you wear compression stockings for a week or so after your session.
 The compression helps the body begin the process of absorbing the closed off veins.
 Walking and light exercise is fine immediately after your session.
 If you’ve had a number of veins treated, you should avoid any strenuous exercise for a few days.